 Gaps and Silences in Archives and Special Collections

-While archives have been viewed as unbiased repositories of the past, they are in fact spaces of gaps and silences.
-These gaps and silences are due to historical, institutional, and internalized racism, classism, sexism, and ignorance of marginalized genders and sexualities.
-Bias enters both into what you find or don't find in the the archives--archival silence--and what you read in the archivist's description.
-Archives have never been neutral.
+While archives have been viewed as unbiased repositories of the past in its entirety, they are in fact spaces of gaps and silences.
+These gaps and silences are due to changing opinions of archivists have considered "of enduring value," and can reflect historical, institutional, and internalized racism, classism, sexism, and ignorance of marginalized genders and sexualities.
+Biases may also impact the archivist's description.
+Archives are not neutral.

 Special Collections and Archives